chrisport/go-lang-detector/README.md

 # Language Detector

 This golang library provides functionality to analyze and recognize text.
-It is an implementation of:
+The implementation is based on the following paper:
 N-Gram-Based Text Categorization
 William B. Cavnar and John M. Trenkle
 Environmental Research Institute of Michigan P.O.
+Box 134001
-Box 134001 Ann Arbor MI 48113-4001
+Ann Arbor MI 48113-4001

-### Language profile
+**Def.
+Language profile**
 A language profile is a ```map[string] int```that maps n-gram tokens to its occurrency-rank.
 So for the most frequent token 'X' of the analyzed text, map['X'] will be 1.